How to Wipe a Hard Drive without Deleting Windows

 Just in case, if you want a more straightforward way to wipe a hard drive for one time, you may undertake the other two processes.

-- First, wipe an entire hard disk using the other feature of EaseUS Partition Master bootable disk.
+- First, wipe an entire hard disk using EaseUS BitWiper.

 Part 1.
 How to Wipe an Entire Hard Drive

-Since you're going to delete everything including the operating system on the hard drive, you need to boot your computer from a WinPE environment, so you can use the "Wipe Data" feature of EaseUS Partition Master.
-To let the software take effect, you need to create a bootable disk first, and this time choose the hard disk instead of a single drive partition to start.
+Since you're going to delete everything including the operating system on the hard drive, you can use the "Wipe Disk" feature in EaseUS BitWiper for help.
+To let the software take effect, you just need to simply select the entire target disk and then start the wipe process:

 Part 2.
 How to Clean Install Windows